How to Save Money on Utilities: 14 Energy-Efficient Tips That Could Save You Thousands of Dollars

 Unless you take your showers scalding hot, you can adjust your water heater’s temperature slightly and still enjoy hot water.
-Water heating makes up about 18 percent of household energy use, and the average household spends $400 to $600 every year on water healing.
-Lowering it 20 degrees can save you 10 to 15 percent on your bills.
-The Department of Energy recommends setting it to 120 degrees Fahrenheit, instead of the standard setting, which is 140 degrees Fahrenheit.
+Water heating makes up about 18% of household energy use, and the average household spends $400 to $600 every year on water heating.
+Lowering a water heater by 20 degrees can save you 10 to 15 percent on your bills.
+The Department of Energy’s recommended water heater settings top out at 120 degrees Fahrenheit instead of the standard 140 degrees.

 You can also save on water heating costs by washing clothes in warm or cold water.
 Doing your laundry in cooler water extends the life of your clothes, and washing your clothes only in cold water can save an average of $214 per year.
 It’s an easy switch that saves a significant amount of money yearly, so why not try it?

 10. Swap out old light bulbs for LED lights.

 If you have old light bulbs, consider LED lights.
 They might seem like a more expensive investment up front, but you’ll save quite a bit in the long run.
 Save up to nine percent annually by replacing your frequently used light bulbs with more energy-efficient options.
 And the bulbs themselves last much longer; LED lights, on average, have a 23-year lifespan, while traditional incandescent lights last for one year.

 You can also up your utility savings by using timers that turn lights off when they’re not being used.
 They take the load off switching your lights manually, so you can sit back, relax, and let them do the work for you.
 Install timers throughout your home, and watch your utility savings increase monthly.
 It’s an easy fix, especially if you tend to forget to turn the lights off.